MAY 21 - BIRTHS

 Nils Christofer Dunér

 Swedish astronomer who studied the rotational period of the Sun.
-Over almost 50 years, his career spanned both classical astronomy and astrophysics.
 Although his PhD thesis had been theoretical (the orbit of asteroid Panopea), Dunér mostly worked as an observer.
 The most outstanding observing astronomer in Swedish 19th century astronomy, he is mostly known for his introduction of new astrophysical techniques.
 In 1867-75, he made 2679 micrometer measurements of 445 double and multiple stars.
-After publishing his catalogue of double star measurements in 1876, Dunér turned to spectroscopy.
-Dunér first specialized in observing the spectra of red stars and later, he made a series of measurements of the doppler shift caused by solar rotation.
+After publishing his catalogue of double star measurements in 1876, Dunér turned to spectroscopy, at first specializing in the spectra of red stars.
+Later, by measuring the Doppler shift of the spectral lines of light from the approaching and receding edges of the sun, he made the significant discovery that the rotational period differs from about 25.5 days near the Sun's equator but up to 38.5 days near the Sun's poles.
+His career spanned over almost 50 years, from classical astronomy to astrophysics.

 Mary Anning